UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Mark:** Yeah.

-**Tyler:** Again, incentivizing voting is tough since if we're talking about incentivizing anything, I think it has to be even more than voting right now.
-Getting listings on the platform is very important; that has to be a vote.
+**Tyler:** Again, incentivizing voting is tough.
+I think it has to be even more than voting right now.
+Getting listings on the platform is very important.

 ### **Question:**

-Will Universe have a similar token staking mechanism?
-Like Looks Rare?
+Will Universe have a similar token staking mechanism— Like LooksRare?

 #### **Answer:**